-Table Six: Distribution of VI-SPDAT Assessment Scores for All Persons Served by HNC Outreach (April 1, 2019 - April 30, 2020) and HNC On-Site Services (December 3, 2019 - April 30, 2020)
+Table Six: Distribution of VI-SPDAT Assessment Scores for All Persons Served by HNC Outreach (April 1, 2019 - May 31, 2020) and HNC On-Site Services (December 3, 2019 - May 31, 2020)

 As part of Family Health Centers' agreement to operate the HNC, they are required to collect and record data on persons they serve in HMIS.
-HMIS data helps inform the City's and County's system-wide understanding of San Diego's homeless population and homeless service system.
+HMIS data helps inform the city and county's system-wide understanding of San Diego's homeless population and homeless service system.
 It also serves as a historical record of a client's needs and services, facilitating coordination between San Diego's homeless service providers and informing a client-centered approach.
-Additionally, having an assigned unique identifier in HMIS is needed for a person experiencing homelessness to be considered to receive a potential referral to housing through the CES.
+Additionally, having an assigned unique identifier in HMIS is needed for a person experiencing homelessness to be considered to receive a potential referral to housing through the Coordinated Entry System.

-Among the 1,047 participants who have been served through HNC outreach or on-site services since services began, 15 percent were new to HMIS at the time they enrolled in HNC services.
+Among the 1,136 participants who have been served through HNC outreach or on-site services since services began, 16 percent were new to HMIS at the time they enrolled in HNC services.

-Table Seven: Proportion of Persons New to HMIS vs. Pre-Existing in HMIS at Time of Enrollment into HNC On-Site Program or HNC Outreach Program
+Table Seven: Proportion of Persons New to HMIS vs. Pre-Existing in HMIS at Time ofEnrollment into HNC On-Site Program or HNC Outreach Program